👋 You're exploring the MediSync Demo — experience full insights & features with Premium.

 Your Sodium (Na) level is higher than the average in your region by 0.7% for a Female at age 35.

-• Sodium is on target — keep a steady fluid intake (clear urine, not colorless all day).
+• Incorporate steady fluid intake (clear urine, not colorless all day).

 • During heavy exercise/heat, consider electrolytes to match sweat losses.